f3-factory/F3com-data/sql-mapper/main.md

 ##### User-specified data type

-To force a bind value to be a specific PDO type, use the following syntax:
+Usually the data type is auto-detected, but to force a bind value to be a specific PDO type, use the following syntax:

 ```php
 array(